MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.PersonalContacts/New-MgBetaUserContactFolder.md

 Create a new contactFolder under the user's default contacts folder.
 You can also create a new contactfolder as a child of any specified contact folder.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [New-MgUserContactFolder](/powershell/module/Microsoft.Graph.PersonalContacts/New-MgUserContactFolder?view=graph-powershell-1.0)

 ## SYNTAX

 ### CreateExpanded (Default)